Los Angeles Work Harassment Attorney Quick Links

 Why Hire A Lawyer?

 If you have experienced any form of harassment in the workplace, you need to take action right away.
 Wait too long, and you may be barred from fully asserting your rights under the law and obtaining compensation for your damages.

 Under state law, you must file a complaint with the California Civil Rights Department (CRD), within three years of the date of the alleged violation, and then you only have one year to file a lawsuit in civil court.
 There are exceptions to these statutes of limitations, and if you wish to file a claim under federal law, you may be subject to completely different deadlines.

 Furthermore, there are strict guidelines in place for filing a complaint.
 So, you must have your case evaluated promptly by an experienced Los Angeles workplace harassment lawyer who can assess your situation and offer you a path forward.

 Our workplace harassment lawyers can help you understand your legal options and file a claim or lawsuit before the applicable statute of limitations expires.
 We will manage the case on your behalf, from beginning to end, to ensure it is resolved efficiently, expeditiously, and with the best outcome possible.

-Contact Our Work Harassment Lawyers in Los Angeles About Your Situation
+Contact Our Work Harassment Lawyers in Los Angeles Today

 The law entitles you to work in an environment that is free from harassment.
 Our Los Angeles job harassment lawyers can help you review your legal options.
 We can determine if you have a viable claim.
 Additionally, we can answer any employment law questions that you may have.